CQCL/hugr/specification/hugr.md

 Serialization section).
 It is also trivial to serialize these definitions in to the overall HUGR serialization format.

-Note the required `name`, `description`. `inputs` and `outputs` fields, the last two defining the signature of the operation, and optional parameter names as metadata.
+Note the only required fields are `name` and `description`.
+`inputs` and `outputs` must either be both specified or both absent;
+if absent, Rust code for `compute_type` must be instead.
 The optional `misc` field is used for arbitrary YAML, which is read in as-is (into the `serde_yaml Value` struct).
 The data held here can be used by compiler passes which expect to deal with this operation (e.g. a pass can use the `basis` information to perform commutation).
 The optional `args` field can be used to specify the types of parameters to the operation - for example the matrix needed to define an SU2 operation.
+If `args` are not specified then it is assumed empty.
+(An operation with neither `args` nor `inputs` nor `outputs` must provide a `compute_type` which is essentially constant as it will receive no parameters.)

 ### Extensible metadata